MohanGsk/ApplicationInsights-Home/Samples/ConnectionStringDraft.md

 ## TODO: Schema

+### Max Length

+The connection has a maximum supported length of 4096 characters.

 ### Key-Value pairs

 Connection string consists of a list of settings represented as key-value pairs separated by semicolon: